fpgasystems/hacc/docs/infrastructure.md

 ![Data network spine-leaf architecture.](../imgs/spine-leaf.png "Data network spine-leaf architecture.")
 *Data network spine-leaf architecture.*

+On the server side, the CPU NICs are Mellanox adaptors.
+As shown in the first figure, only one of Mellanox’s cards interface is connected to the corresponding leaf switch, whereas both QSFP28 FPGA connectors are directly attached.

 ### Remote management network
 In addition to the data or high-speed